RomanKolachnik/My-Portfolio/Assets/Pages/goofy-lil-guys.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/yiny_O5ZaME" frameborder="0" allowfullscreen></iframe>
 <p style="text-align: center;"><em>Video: Preview of the autogrounding tool in action.</em></p>

 During level design, team members frequently had to hand-place and align environmental props on uneven terrain.
-This process was time-consuming and inconsistent.
+This process was time-consuming and inconsistent, as sometimes it was really hard to tell if an object was actually attached to the grounf or if it was floating slightly.
 I built this tool to eliminate manual fine-tuning, enabling rapid, consistent scene dressing.

 This custom Unity Editor tool allows designers to automatically snap props and objects to terrain surfaces with a single click or mouse release in the scene view.